19 Reasons You Don't Want to Have Sex Anymore

-Sex Rx: Any strong emotions that you don’t acknowledge will only erode your intimacy and trust over time, Dr. Clayton says.
+Sex Rx: Any strong emotions that you don’t acknowledge will only erode your intimacy and trust over time, Dr. Clayton explains.
 Hashing out issues—outside of the moment (that’s key)—will help resolve minor quibbles before they snowball into major problems.
-A 2015 study of women suffering from sexual dysfunction showed just how important communication can be.
-While one group of women got a nasal spritz of the bonding hormone oxytocin before sex and the other group got only a spritz of a placebo, both groups enjoyed similar improvements in sex, according to the diaries they kept.
+A study of women suffering from sexual dysfunction showed just how important communication can be.
+While one group of women got a nasal spritz of the bonding hormone oxytocin before sex and the other group received only a spritz of a placebo, both groups enjoyed similar improvements in sex, according to the diaries they kept.
 The study author credits the fact that in keeping diaries, the women thought more about their sexuality and communicated more with their partners about sex during the course of the study, potentially clearing up any misunderstandings that were preventing them from fully expressing and enjoying their sexuality.

-You’re feeling blue
+You’re feeling depressed

 If you feel tired, forgetful, and indecisive, your sex life may not be the only thing that’s off.
 About 19 million Americans suffer from depression, according to the National Institute of Mental Health, affecting 10 to 25% of women at some point in their lives.
 Unfortunately, depression goes hand in hand with low sexual desire.
 “If you’re depressed, you’re much more likely to have low sexual desire, and if you have low sexual desire, you’re more likely to have depression,” Dr. Clayton says.
 They feed off one another in a vicious circle.

 Sex Rx: The dynamic duo of exercise and meditation just twice a week can ease depression, according to 2016 findings from Rutgers University.
-If you prefer to pop a pill, talk to your doctor about an anti-depressant that is not a selective serotonin reuptake inhibitor (SSRI), which have been known to affect sexual function.
+If you prefer to pop a pill, talk to your doctor about an antidepressant that is not a selective serotonin reuptake inhibitor (SSRI), which have been known to affect sexual function.
 Medications such as Brintellix, Vybrid, Wellbutrin, Remeron, and Mirtazapine help lift the blues without zapping your sex drive, Dr. Clayton says.
 Wellbutrin may actually boost your sex drive.